 Join our 12-Week All Ability Course starting on a choice of dates and times.
 Over the 12 weeks, you will learn the skills and techniques needed to grow in confidence and get to experience a variety of artistic mediums.
 We cover many different subjects, including portraiture, animals, still life and landscapes.
 Each session is three hours long (except the Thursday evening, which is 2.5 hours long), and are currently available mornings, afternoons and evenings on Thursdays and morning and afternoon on Fridays at our venue in the delightful village of Wall, Lichfield.
 Develop your art skills with expert guidance in a supportive environment.

-We are pleased to announce that we are adding a 3-Week Watercolour Experience to our taster sessions!
-Try a block of classes with the same medium, commencing on 2nd and 3rd October 2025.
-Join us for a relaxed and engaging three-week watercolour module designed to help you build skills, explore seasonal themes, and develop your own creative style.
-You’ll learn essential techniques like glazing, wet-in-wet and wet-on-dry techniques while gaining confidence through guided projects.
+We are pleased to announce that we are adding a 4-Week Acrylic Experience to our taster sessions!
+Try a block of classes with the same medium, commencing on 23rd and 24th October 2025.
+Join us for a relaxed and engaging four-week acrylic painting module designed to help you build skills, explore seasonal themes, and develop your own creative style.
+You’ll learn essential techniques like colour mixing, blending and layering techniques while gaining confidence through guided projects.
 Each session offers a warm, inclusive space to experiment and learn—perfect for beginners or returning artists seeking fresh inspiration.
 By the end, you’ll have a handful of thoughtful studies, a better grasp of the medium, and a clearer sense of where you’d like to take your work next.

 In this watercolor lesson, we will paint penguins using a loose and splashy style that emphasizes movement and mood over precision.
 Starting with quick gesture sketches, we will build expressive forms with wet-on-wet washes in icy blues and inky blacks, allowing the paint to bleed and bloom naturally.
 Splatter techniques add playful energy—suggesting snow flurries or flapping wings—while minimal details like beaks and eyes are added last to preserve spontaneity.
 The goal is to evoke the charm and character of penguins through fluid brushwork and joyful imperfection, encouraging emotional storytelling and creative freedom.